emacs-mirror/emacs/mps/manual/source/pool/index.rst

 are manually managed, or a pool all of whose objects are roots, there is no technical reason why it should not be possible to write them.

-If you'd be interested in our developing new pool classes for you requirements, or if you've had a go at writing a new pool class yourself, we'd :ref:`love to hear from you <contact>`.
+If you'd be interested in our developing new pool classes for your requirements, or if you've started writing a new pool class yourself, :ref:`we'd love to hear from you <contact>`.